 Even when I was a player on Avi Nelson Club, I hardly ever talked about the team or about playing baseball when I wasn’t at the park with my teammates.
 Why?
 No one else wanted to hear about my stupid baseball team.
 It just wasn’t interesting to anyone else.
 But man, I thought about pitching ALL THE TIME during those years, and I was obsessed with winning the championship (during my ten years, we never made it past the semi-finals).
 So it was such a pleasure to actually be ASKED by Dave McKay to talk about pitching and my memories of playing in the Yawkey League.
 And yet, the brevity of the interview left so many stories and memories untold.
 Hey, I guess that’s why blogs exist…

-One of my favorite memories is of our catcher, Greg, and the things he said to during our pitcher’s mound conferences.
-He only called time-out for these meetings when I’d misread one of his signals and throw the “wrong” pitch, or when I’d hit a batter on an 0-2 count, or when I’d walk a couple of batters in a row, or when I’d start talking back to players who tried to “rattle” me with trash talk.
+One of my favorite memories is of our catcher, Greg, and the things he said to me during our pitcher’s mound conferences.
+He only called time-out for these meetings when I’d misread one of his signals and thrown the “wrong” pitch, or when I had hit a batter on an 0-2 count, or when I had walked a couple of batters in a row, or when I had started talking back to players who were trying to “rattle” me with trash talk.
 Greg would walk out to me slowly, and I’d start smiling, bracing myself for the next chapter in an almost comical pitcher-catcher relationship.

 Now Greg was one of the older guys on the team.
-I was perhaps 25, and he was perhaps 38 (which was ancient to me).
+I was about 25, and he was perhaps 38 (which was ancient to me).
 A little overweight, creaky knees, graying beard, balding.
 He’d played on lots of teams during his lifetime and somehow he’d hooked on with us.
-He’d lost some zip on his throws and his mighty swing wasn’t fluid anymore, but you could tell that he used to be great.
+He’d lost some zip on his throws and his mighty swing wasn’t fluid anymore, but you could tell that he had once been great.
 Every now and then, he’d hit a home run that would make everyone’s jaw drop.
 And he’d just trot around the bases, expressionless, then walk back to the bench and start putting on his equipment, already focused on the next inning.
 He seemed to play baseball with a silent, personal vengeance.

 When he arrived at the mound for a conference, Greg would remove his catcher’s mask and, in a very calm (but intense) voice, curse me out with all the venom of Bobby Knight.
 I’m sure everyone observing us had no idea of the thrashing I was receiving, partly because I had the expression of a person trying to hold back laughter.
 Greg was about a foot shorter than I, and he never looked me in the eye during his epic tirades.
 He either looked at my chest or let his eyes wander the field while every four-letter word ever invented spewed forth.
 At the end of his speeches, he DID look me in the eye and say something encouraging, like, “See this glove?
 Just throw to it.” or, “Next pitch, fastball inside, and we’re out of this inning.”